Wednesday, July 11, 2012

 Drakensang Online

+Drakensang online is the next level in browser based mmorpg.
+Drakensang is a free action packed 3D fantasy mmorpg.
+And who doesn't love a free game.
+Being a browser game gives this game a huge advantage over other mmorpg's that are around today.
 Drakensang online gives you the option of choosing between heaps of different characters to play with base classes of Heroes, monsters or humans.
 This is definately bigpoints answer to games like world of warcraft with many advantages.
-It may not have the population as such games but without having to download anything and being able to battle with or against players from all around the world it already has over 2 million registered players and was only released at the start of 2011.
+It may not have the population as such games but without having to download anything and being able to battle with or against players from all around the world it already...

 Monday, June 18, 2012